Boundary Regularity of Bergman Kernel in H\"older space: Estimates of the kernel

 For $J_3$, we use estimates \re{O'_est}, \re{O''_est} and \re{zeta-z_Phi_int_2}:

-Here we note that all the bounds is uniform in $z \in D$.
+Here we note that all the bounds are uniform in $z \in D$.
 Hence we have proved \re{Schur_int_2}.
 In a similar way by using estimate \re{zeta-z_Phi_int_4}, we can prove \re{Schur_int_1}.
-The proof is now complete. \end{proof}
+The proof is now complete. \end{proof} By using \rp{Prop::Kopt_L2_bdd} and the same argument in \cite{Li84}, we obtain \begin{prop} Let $D$ be a strictly pseudoconvex domain in $\C^n$ with $C^3$ boundary, and let $\Lc, \Kc$ be the operators given by formula \re{Lc_def} \re{Kc_def}, respectively.
+Then the following statements are true. \begin{enumerate} \item $\Lc$ is a bounded projection from $L^2(D)$ to $H^2(D)$.
+In particular, $\Lc$ is the identity map on $H^2(D)$.